jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

   (j) prescribing the manner of advertising under this Act:
   (k) providing for the appointment, retirement, removal, discharge, and control of trustees under subpart 2 of Part 5, and for the accounts that must be kept by them, and for the audit of those accounts:
   (l) providing for any matters contemplated by subpart 3 of Part 5, necessary for its administration, or necessary for giving it full effect:
-  (m) prescribing the scale of fees of the Court and the Court of Appeal for proceedings under this Act:
+  (m) prescribing the scale of fees of the court and the Court of Appeal for proceedings under this Act:
   (n) prescribing the form of—
     (i) a statement of affairs that is filed under section 46, 67, or 362:
     (ii) an application that is made under section 49, 342, or 362: